fridaysystems/stock-photo-slider-widget/readme.txt

 == Changelog ==

+= 2.0.0 =
+* [Fixed] Fixes a broken path that prevented this plugin's stylesheet from being included on pages where the slider appears.
+* [Removed] This plugin no longer includes its own version of flexslider, and now depends on the version of flexslider that ships with Inventory Presser.

 = 1.0.1 =
 * [Fixed] Fixes problems around the upgraded version of flexslider shipping with Inventory Presser core since version 10.2.0.